Cambridge-IoE-Group/Cambridge-IoE-Group.github.io/_pages/about.md

 The mission of Internet of Everthing Group is to address the unique challenges of IoE and use the IoE vision to model complicated communication systems.
 Internet of Everything Group consists of highly motivated researchers performing cutting edge interdisciplinary research towards implementing the building blocks of IoE.
 The research interests of IoE group includes

-1. Intrabody communications and Internet of Bio-Nano Things
+- Intrabody communications and Internet of Bio-Nano Things
-2. Energy Harvesting and Internet of Energy Harvesting Things
+- Energy Harvesting and Internet of Energy Harvesting Things
-3. Energy/Spectrum Efficient Communications
+- Energy/Spectrum Efficient Communications
-4. Internet of Sensing Things
+- 5G communications and 5G Internet of Things
-5. 5G communications and 5G Internet of Things
+- Internet of Sensing Things
-6. Internet of Vehicles
+- Internet of Vehicles
-7. Internet of Space
+- Internet of Space